TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/a-CodingGuidelines/Index.rst

 :file:`Resources/Private/PHP`
    Contains PHP code, which is not compatible to the naming conventions like external PHP libraries, procedural code and so on.
-You need to use ``require_once`` manually to include the code.
-You are free to add additional folders as needed.
+If you run TYPO3 in composer mode, you should define the autoloading for said folder in the `composer.json` of your extension.

+   If you don't run TYPO3 in composer mode, the autoloader of TYPO3 will automatically search for php files in all extensions and you don't need to act yourself.

 :file:`Tests`
    All unit tests are found here.
 The structure should be the same as in :file:`Classes`.